raml-org/raml-spec/versions/raml-10/raml-10.md

 A RAML processor MUST be able to interpret and apply JSON and XML schemas.

-A XML schema, or JSON schema, MUST NOT be used where the media type does not allow XML-formatted data, or JSON-formatted data, respectively.
+An XML schema, or JSON schema, MUST NOT be used where the media type does not allow XML-formatted data, or JSON-formatted data, respectively.
 XML and JSON schemas are also forbidden in any declaration of query parameters, query string, URI parameters, and headers.

 The nodes "schemas" and "types", as well as "schema" and "type", are mutually exclusive and synonymous for compatibility with RAML 0.8.
 API definitions SHOULD use "types" and "type", as "schemas" and "schema" are deprecated and might be removed in a future RAML version.

 ##### References to Inner Elements

-Sometimes it MAY be necessary to refer to an element defined in a schema.
+You MAY refer to an element defined in a schema.
 RAML supports that by using URL fragments as shown in the example below.

 ```yaml
 type: !include elements.xsd#Foo